 Note this dividend is listed as a dollar figure and only sometimes an interest rate (more later on the latter).

 Dividends represent profits that are paid to policyholders annually.
-We’ll cover dividend options below.
+We’ll cover dividend-paying whole life insurance options below.

 What Kind of Life Insurance Pays Dividends?

 Dividend-paying life insurance is almost always whole life insurance from a mutual company such as Guardian, MassMutual, or New York life, to name some of the well-known mutual insurance companies.
 Mutual companies, as opposed to stock companies, are companies owned by the policyholders rather than shareholders of company stocks.

 Whole life insurance that pays dividends is also known as “participating life insurance” or a “participating policy contract.”
 This simply means that the policy owners “participate” in sharing in the profits of the insurance company.
 Participating policies are whole life policies that pay dividends.

 Term life insurance, universal life insurance, and variable life insurance policies do not pay dividends.
 (Term life purchased from a mutual company is not a participating policy.)